 Nicole Jacobson is the Director of Marketing for pc/nametag.

-As virtual events become the new norm, it is important to figure out ways to keep your attendees excited and engaged throughout the event.
+As virtual events become the new norm, it is important to figure out ways to keep your attendees excited and engaged for a successful event.
 Easier said than done, right?

 To help you get inspired, we’ve included some ideas below.